damiensnyder/hearts-league/README.md

 penalty cards.
 At the end of the round, if one player took all 26 points, instead no points are added to that player's score and 26 points are added to each other player's score.
 This is known as "shooting the moon".
-The direction in which cards are sloughed changes after every round.
-In the first round, cards are sloughed to the left; in the next, they are sloughed to the right; next, across; then after that it repeats.
+The direction in which cards are sluffed changes after every round.
+In the first round, cards are sluffed to the left; in the next, they are sluffed to the right; next, across; then after that it repeats.

 [Here](http://mark.random-article.com/hearts/) is a guide to some strategies.